XinghaoChen9/LiveFaceReco_RaspberryPi/README.md

 - The program was run with 2859 faces in img folder, which is enough for a moderate entrance guard system.

+- There is only one image of me(not wearing a mask) in the database, and it is capable to recognize me when wearing a mask(not robust enough).
+The performance can be improved when retinaface is used as the Detector(TODO).

 - The average FPS is around 20, and it successfully recognized me from the database.

-- The performance of detecting people who wearing a mask can be improved when retinaface is used as the Detector(TODO).

 - The number in cyan indicates the score for face recognition, and the number in yellow shows the confidence of live estimation.